tj003/Resume-Parser/README.md

-###Resume Parsing Project
+###Resume Parsing Project###

 #Overview
-This project is designed to automate the extraction of key information from resumes.
-The script can process multiple resumes from a specified input folder, extract relevant details such as name, contact information, skills, education, work experience, and more, and save the parsed data into an Excel file.
+A powerful AI-driven tool designed to parse resumes and extract structured information efficiently.
+This repository provides an end-to-end implementation for extracting key details such as personal information, education, skills, work experience, and more, from resumes in various formats.

 Features
 Bulk Resume Processing: Process multiple resumes in various formats (.pdf, .docx, .doc) from a specified folder.